abdelhamidY/ecom-assessment/README.md

 - **Before**: All list items re-rendered on each change, and the expensive calculation ran multiple times.
 - **After**: Only the necessary list items re-render, and the expensive calculation runs only when required, leading to a significant reduction in rendering time.

+### Key Changes:

+- **Components Overview Section**: Added a section explaining the `ListBeforeOptimization` and `ListAfterOptimization` components and how they demonstrate the performance difference.
+- **Performance Optimizations Section**: Remains the same, explaining the optimizations applied.

+This README now clearly indicates the comparison between the two components (`ListBeforeOptimization` and `ListAfterOptimization`) and explains their purpose in showcasing the performance differences.

+Let me know if you need any further modifications!